By Kym Campbell, BSc. | Updated September 30th, 2022

 This is an evidence-driven perspective.
 But you can see how the consequences play out among women that take part in my free 30-Day PCOS Diet Challenge.

-In 2003, Dr. Robert Barbieri authored a guide on the use of metformin for the treatment of PCOS [1].
+In 2003, Dr. Robert Barbieri authored a guide on the use of metformin therapy to treat PCOS [1].
 Many prescribing physicians may still rely on this guidance.

 Metformin is a band-aid solution for preventing diabetes.
+The same is true in the treatment of PCOS.
 It only lowers your insulin levels as long as you’re taking it daily.

 The same researchers compared metformin to a diet and lifestyle intervention.
 Their “lifestyle group” enrolled in a 24-week program focusing on diet and exercise.
-This group reduced their risk of type II diabetes by 58%.
+This group reduced their risk of type 2 diabetes by 58% [3].
 This was significantly better than the 31% achieved by the metformin group.
+After 15 years, the lifestyle program still proved to be better than metformin at preventing diabetes [5].
+For women in this study, the lifestyle program was also better at reducing microvascular complications.

-This supports what I see within the PCOS community.
+This supports what I see within my PCOS support group.
 Many women that take part in my free 30-Day PCOS Diet Challenge take metformin.
 For those that can adapt to a PCOS diet, their insulin sensitivity improves dramatically.
 Over time, many of these women get key biomarkers back within normal ranges and stop taking this unnecessary drug.

 3. It Doesn’t Help with Weight Loss

 Many women are told that metformin helps with weight loss.
-That’s why “metformin weight loss PCOS” and “PCOS belly fat metformin” are such heavily searched terms on Google.
-A quick look at the scientific literature though shows disappointing weight loss results.
+That’s why “metformin PCOS weight loss” and “PCOS belly fat metformin” are such heavily searched terms on Google.
+A quick look at the scientific literature though shows that any weight loss benefits of metformin for PCOS are small at best.

-Metformin has been shown to cause weight loss in non-diabetic people.
-In one study, people with severe insulin resistance lost more weight than insulin-sensitive people [5].
+Metformin can cause weight loss in non-diabetic people.
+In one study, people with severe insulin resistance lost more weight than insulin-sensitive people [6].
 These benefits were independent of age, sex, and BMI.
 But the results are different for women with PCOS.

 Meta-analyses like these are the most powerful assessments of scientific evidence.
 Smaller (and older) metformin weight loss PCOS studies have shown a slight benefit [7].
 But the size of the effect was small.
 When considering the entire body of evidence, metformin is unlikely to help you lose weight.